Exhibit Image Annotation

-This plugin adds a content block type to Exhibit Builder which allows you to create annotations on an image file.
+The Exhibit Image Annotation plugin adds a content block type to Exhibit Builder that allows you to create annotations on an image file.
 The annotation will be visible on both the public and admin views of the exhibit.

 Content blocks are the pieces which are used to create exhibit pages.
 If you have used Exhibit Builder, you have already worked with the following block types: file with text, gallery, text, and file.

 To add an image annotation, create a new page in an exhibit, or go to an existing page on which you want the annotation bloc to appear.

 - In the New Block selection, click Image Annotation and click "Add new content block."

 - This will add a new block with the label Image Annotation.

 Next, add an image to the block by clicking the Add Item button.
 Select from the image files in your site, just as you would adding content to any exhibit page block.